Shop by Category

 Samarium Cobalt (SmCo) is a little more expensive and a little less strong but is a great substitute in the above conditions (#6 & #7).

-Do not let your children under about the age of 10 play with Neodymium magnets larger than 1 “ in diameter.
+Do not let your children under about the age of 10 play with the super strong Neodymium magnets larger than 1 “ in diameter.
 They will get pinched.
 If they play with 2 magnets much larger than that they may get a finger broken.
 When I started working at CMS I almost got my finger broken by 2 21/2 “ magnets slamming together with my finger between them.
 Do not place these magnets into orifices of the body.
 Swallowing 2 small neodymium magnets will cause them to attract to each other along the digestive tract very possibly pinching inner linings and may puncture stomach or intestinal linings (NO JOKE HERE!)

 Most small scale hobbies will do OK with Ceramic magnets however, a refrigerator magnet or tea towel with a small neodymium magnet in it will NOT slide down the refrigerator.